westerndigitalcorporation/swerv-ISS/README.md

 # Introduction

-Whisper is a RISCV instruction set simulator (ISS) developed for the verification of the Swerv microcontroller.
+Whisper is a RISCV instruction set simulator (ISS) developed for the verification of the Swerv micro-controller.
 It allows the user to run RISCV code without RISCV hardware.
 It has an interactive mode where the user can single step the target RISCV code and inspect/modify the RISCV registers or the simulated system memory.
 It can also run in